jannisborn/covid19_ultrasound/README.md

 # Automatic Detection of COVID-19 from *Ultrasound* Data

+We developed a computer vision approach for the diagnosis of COVID-19 infections from Point-of-care Ultrasound (POCUS) recordings.
+In addition to the machine learning framework, here we also make our dataset available, complementing the current data collection initiaves that only focus on CT or X-Ray data.
+The data includes many videos of COVID 19 patients, as well as pneumonia and healthy lungs.

 ## Motivation:
+Ultrasound has not gained much attention in the context of COVID-19 so far, in contrast to CT and X-Ray scanning.
-Here, we gather ultrasound data from human lungs, especially from COVID 19 patients.
-We want to complement the current data collection initiaves that instead focus on CT or X-Ray data.
-Ultrasound data was shown to be highly correlated with CT, the gold standard for lung diseases.
+However,  ultrasound data was shown to be highly correlated with CT, the gold standard for lung diseases.
 Instead of CT, ultrasound is non-invasive, cheap, portable, repeatable and available even in sparsely equipped medical facilities.
 At the same time, detecting COVID-19 from ultrasound data is challenging and time-consuming, even for trained medical doctors.
 Since the time of doctors is scarce, there is an urgent need to simplify, fasten & automatize the detection of COVID-19.
+This project is a proof of concept, showing that a CNN is able to learn to distinguish between COVID-10, Pneumonia and healthy patients with an accuracy of 89%.

 # References:
    - NIH link